 Growth of the world fleet places greater stress on the ability of the existing radio communications systems to cope with the traffic.

-Voice systems that occupy a channel for the duration of the call can be viewed as an inefficient means of relaying information.
+The commercial aspect includes both commerce and public correspondence.Voice systems that occupy a channel for the duration of the call can be viewed as an inefficient means of relaying information.
 As the number of vessels increases, a saturation point on VHF may be reached.
-There could be a point reached where it may be difficult to make a call, specifically if analogue systems are used.
-To avoid the inherent problems with VHF, AIS uses TDMA, which can cope with multiple simultaneous users and is more resistant to overloading due to growth in the number of participants.
+There could be a point reached where it may be difficult to make a VHF voice call, specifically if analogue systems are used.
+To avoid the inherent problems with VHF, AIS transfers packets of digital data using TDMA, which can cope with multiple simultaneous users and is more resistant to overloading due to growth in the number of participants.

-The commercial aspect includes both commerce and public correspondence.
+AIS is now well recognized in maritime society and widely used as several systems, including class A for SOLAS vessels, class B for non-SOLAS vessels, Aids to Navigation (AtoN), Search and Rescue Transmitter (AIS-SART), and Application Specific Messages (ASM).
+This wide usage of AIS has caused an increase in the load put on the VHF data link (VDL).
+The VDL load in some areas has already exceeded 50%.
+According to IALA Recommendation A-124 Appendix 18 "VDL Loading Management", if the VDL loading exceeds 50%, it may have an impact on smooth transmission of AIS station.
+It therefore may be necessary to develop a method to mitigate the overload of the VDL.

+In addition, increasing demand of digital radiocommunication in all areas, such as land, air, maritime and space, requires more effective use of limited radio resources.

-The option of more spectrum in the maritime mobile service is not readily available so alternatives have to be found to support future growth.
+The option of more spectrum in the maritime mobile service is not readily available, so alternatives have to be found to support future growth.
 Existing spectrum allocated to maritime use will need to be fully utilized.